MarcCoquand/functional-typescript-with-class/styleguide.md

 For those with a background in functional programming, this is the Typescript equivalent of newtype wrappers in Haskell.

+### Use readonly

+All attributes should use readonly.

 ### Avoid methods with no arguments

 If a method takes no parameters, prefer a static method that takes the class as